General Fiction posted May 14, 2024 Chapters: 1 -2- 3...

 by dragonpoet

-In our bedroom at night, I tried my best to keep Natalie talking about things she wanted to do and how to tell Aggie and Daniel to let her do them.
-But she was naturally shy and she always seemed to become very small when she tried to talk to them, so they disregarded her wishes.
-I also, talked about my feelings about being left out of everything.
-She just shrugged and didn't seem to know what to say, for she was sort of in the same boat.
+At night, I tried my best to keep Natalie talking about things she wanted to do and how to tell Aggie and Daniel to let her do them.
+But she was naturally shy and she always seemed to become very small around her older siblings.
+Ever time she tried to assert herself, she'd try one and then back down.
+I also told her about how I felt about being left out of everything.
+She just shrugged and didn't seem to know what to say, for we were sort of in the same boat.

-Mother began training Aggie for society parties away from our house that she would attend after her coming-out party.
-She taught her nervous daughter how to greet guests with titles, the steps to the fancy dances that adults did at the parties, and the right silverware to use for the different courses.
-Also the polite way to take appetizers off trays.
+Mother began training Aggie for society parties, away from our house, that she would attend after her coming-out party.
+She taught her usually pompous, but now nervous, daughter how to greet guests with titles, the steps to the fancy dances that adults did at these parties, and the right silverware to use for the different courses.
+Also, the polite way to take appetizers off trays.
 For the dances she used Henry as her partner.
 I watched through the open doors, a little jealous that I couldn't join in.

-When party day arrived, Aggie was dressed in a new gown of different shades of rose that Mother thought brought out her coloring well.
+When debutante ball day arrived, Aggie was dressed in a new gown of different shades of rose that mother thought brought out her coloring best.
 Her hair was up in a bun with curled tendrils on each side of her face.
 In front of the bun was a tiara to match her earrings and bracelet.

 The three of us dressed nicely but not to out shine Aggie.
-We were told to not draw attention to ourselves and to help direct certain boys toward Aggie, if they weren't going to her themselves.
+We were told to not draw attention to ourselves and to help direct he eligible boys toward Aggie, if they weren't going to her themselves.

 Pays one point and 2 member cents.